tonyseek/sphinx-kr-theme/README.rst

 krTheme Sphinx Style
 ====================

-This is the third-part package of Kenneth Reitz's krTheme_.
+This is the third-party package of Kenneth Reitz's krTheme_.
 You will not have to copy the theme files into VCS or register it as submodule anymore.

 Installation